kurokikaze/moonlands/cards.md

 # More selectors

 - Bottomless Pit
-- Cloud Narth (creature in play by name, combining selectors)
 - Hubdra's Spear (magi w/o creatures)
 - Pack Korrit (creature in play by name)
 - Rod of Coals (creature in play with N energy)